WesllenCarmo/blogPreviewCard/README.md

 ## Features

-- React props used for building an reusable component.
+- Use of React props to build a reusable component
+- Responsive web design

 ## What I learned

-- More experience with React props.
+- Gained more experience with React props
+- Improved my understanding of styling React components
-- Better experience with React props styling.
+- Better practice implementing responsive stylesheets

 ## Skills